Spectral stability of V2 centres in sub-micron 4H-SiC membranes: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-We acknowledge fruitful discussions with Dr. Daniil Lukin, Dr. Melissa Guidry, Dr. Julia Heupel, Dr. Roman Kolesov, Vladislav Bushmakin, and Marcel Krumrein as well as experimental help from Arnold Weible and Ole Sumpf.\\ F.K. and J.W. acknowledge support from the European Commission for the Quantum Technology Flagship project QIA (Grant agreements No. 101080128, and 101102140).
+We acknowledge fruitful discussions with Dr. Daniil Lukin, Dr. Melissa Guidry, Dr. Julia Heupel, Dr. Roman Kolesov, Vladislav Bushmakin, and Marcel Krumrein, experimental help from Arnold Weible and Ole Sumpf as well as assistance in proof-reading of the manuscript from Raphael Wörnle.\\ J.H., F.K., and J.W. acknowledge support from the European Commission for the Quantum Technology Flagship project QIA (Grant agreements No. 101080128, and 101102140).
 P.K., F.K., J.U.H, and J.W. acknowledge support from the European Commission through the QuantERA project InQuRe (Grant agreements No. 731473, and 101017733).
 P.K., F.K. and J.W. acknowledge the German ministry of education and research for the project InQuRe (BMBF, Grant agreement No. 16KIS1639K).
-C.B., F.K. and J.W. further acknowledge the German ministry of education and research for the project QR.X (BMBF, Grant agreement No. 16KISQ013), while J.W. also acknowledges support for the project Spinning (BMBF, Grant agreement No. 13N16219).
+C.B., F.K. and J.W. further acknowledge the German ministry of education and research for the project QR.X (BMBF, Grant agreements No. 16KISQ001K and 16KISQ013), while J.W. also acknowledges support for the project Spinning (BMBF, Grant agreement No. 13N16219).
 F.K. and J.W. additionally acknowledge the Baden-Württemberg Stiftung for the project SPOC (Grant agreement No. QT-6).
+F.K. acknowledges funding by the Luxembourg National Research Fund (FNR, project: 17792569) in addition.
 J.U.H further acknowledges support from the Swedish Research Council under VR Grant No. 2020-05444 and Knut and Alice Wallenberg Foundation (Grant No. KAW 2018.0071).

 \EndMatter